These winter wonderlands are the perfect destinations to visit when you’ve got that festive feeling.

 An archipelago filled with adventure, the Bahamas is a great place to spend Christmas.
 While it may not be covered in snow, there is a lot to be said about the average 27° temperature.

-The Santa’s grotto at your local shopping center has got nothing on the carnivals and festivals that The Bahamians put on for the holidays.
+The Santa’s grotto at your local shopping centre has got nothing on the carnivals and festivals that The Bahamians put on for the holidays.

 Boxing Day also holds a special meaning in the history of the islands, which today are celebrated with Junkanoo parades.